 - D6 A comprehensive postpartum exam should be done preferably by 6 weeks and no later than 12 weeks after delivery.
 Complete and document the following, including which clinic the postpartum clinical appointment occurred (Maternal Health or Family Planning) (ACOG Practice Bulletin 736): - a.
-Follow-up for missed postpartum appointments - b.
+Follow-up for missed postpartum appointments

+- b.
 Postpartum follow-up for diagnosed high risk conditions.
 Documentation will indicate that the care was provided, or referral facilitated (inter/intra-agency) to the appropriate provider.
 (Guidelines for Perinatal Care, 8th ed., pp. 296-298) - c.
 The 5As (Ask, Advise, Assess, Assist, and Arrange) counseling approach for tobacco cessation and electronic nicotine delivery systems for all patients. - d.
 Screen for postpartum depression with either the Edinburgh Postpartum Depression Scale (EPDS) or PHQ-9 validated screening tool.
 (See C 22) - e.
 Screen for Interpersonal Violence.
 (See C17) - f.
 Screen for substance use with the modified 5P's validated screening tool to identify, refer (if indicated) for subsequent follow-up. - g.
-Postpartum Gestational Diabetes Mellitus (GDM) follow-up testing for all GDM patients, defined by ACOG as a 4-12 weeks postpartum Fasting Blood Glucose or 75-g 2hr Oral Glucose Tolerance Test.
+Postpartum Gestational Diabetes Mellitus (GDM) follow-up testing for all GDM patients, defined by ACOG as a 4-12 week postpartum Fasting Blood Glucose or 75-g 2hr Oral Glucose Tolerance Test.
 Appropriate long-term sequela counseling should also be performed.
 (Guidelines for Perinatal Care, 8th ed., pp. 314-315) - h.
-Reproductive life planning counseling to include plans for future childbearing and selection of a contraceptive method to prevent pregnancy and /or promote healthy birth spacing.
-(ACOG Committee Opinion, No. 654, February 2016; Healthy People 2020 FP-1 and FP-5; www.cdc.gov/preconception/women.html; Guidelines for Perinatal Care, 8th ed., pp. 134, 288-294, 297) - Refer to a primary care provider at the conclusion of obstetrical care as indicated.
-(ACOG Committee Opinion, No. 755, October 2018; Committee Opinion, No. 736, May 2018; Healthy People 2020 AHS-3; Guidelines for Perinatal Care, 8th ed., p.
+Reproductive life planning counseling to include plans for future childbearing and selection of a contraceptive method to prevent pregnancy and /or promote healthy birth spacing. (www.cdc.gov/preconception/women.html; Guidelines for Perinatal Care, 8th ed., pp. 134, 288-294, 297) - Refer to a primary care provider at the conclusion of obstetrical care as indicated.
+(ACOG Committee Opinion, No. 755, October 2018; Committee Opinion, No. 736, May 2018; Guidelines for Perinatal Care, 8th ed., p.
 298)